-The appropriate level of qubit reuse may only be possible through the preceding DR pass, which reduces the number of dependent qubit pairs as shown by the example of Fig. 5.
-Similar reduction in width by circuit cutting would have required two virtual gates (or two wire cuts [60, 77]).
-Therefore, in our example, reducing dependencies and reusing qubits is the most efficient solution in terms of virtualization overhead: we reduce the width of the circuit to s = 3 with a virtualization budget of only b = 1.
-Note that the QR does not affect the execution of the VC on a distributed set of QPUs, since the QR only considers the reuse of qubits within the same fragment.
+The QR builds upon the foundations of qubit reuse [31] and recycling [35], as discussed extensively in previous works.
+However, note that an appropriate level of qubit reuse may only be possible through the preceding DR pass, which reduces the number of dependent qubit pairs as shown by the example of Fig. 7.
+This ultimately enables us to combine both techniques, achieving better results in circuit size reduction with lower overhead.
+Concretely, a similar reduction in width by circuit cutting would have required two virtual gates (or two wire cuts [65, 83]).
+Therefore, in our example, reducing dependencies and reusing qubits is the most efficient solution in terms of virtualization overhead: we reduce the width to s = 3 with a virtualization budget of only b = 1.